 About Bethlehem Steel

 Founded in 1857, Bethlehem Steel was once the second-largest steel producer and largest shipbuilder in the United States.
 Together with the subsidiary company, Bethlehem Shipbuilding Corporation, Bethlehem Steel was a powerful example of the American industrial manufacturing sector.
 During World War I and World War II, Bethlehem Steel made armor plate and large-caliber guns for the US military.
 The company also made the steel sections of the Golden Gate Bridge.
 Later, in the 1980s and 1990s production decline and the steel plant closed and officially became defunct in 2003.
-Today the campus of the plant is home to the SteelStacks and the Sands Bethlehem Casino.
+Today the campus of the plant is home to the SteelStacks and the Wind Creek Bethlehem Casino.

 Bethlehem Steel Tours